A new 10-year walking and cycling plan for Woollahra

 - Council’s plan for walking - how we will design our centres, residential streets, recreational routes and school zones for walking, and make walking safe and accessible for all ages and abilities.
 Priority walking projects for the future include:

-- Rose Bay Centre 30 or 40km/h High Pedestrian Activity Area (currently 50km/h)
+- Rose Bay Centre 40km/h High Pedestrian Activity Area (currently 50km/h)

-- Queen Street 30 or 40km/h High Pedestrian Activity Area (currently 50km/h)
+- Queen Street 40km/h High Pedestrian Activity Area (currently 50km/h)

-- Paddington 30 or retain 40km/h High Pedestrian Activity Area and 10km/h Shared Zone
+- Paddington retain 40km/h High Pedestrian Activity Area and 10km/h Shared Zone

-- Watsons Bay 30 or retain 40km/h High Pedestrian Activity Area and 10km/h Shared Zone
+- Watsons Bay retain 40km/h High Pedestrian Activity Area and 10km/h Shared Zone

 - Rushcutters Bay to Edgecliff Station Interchange